Oxford Sunnyside F.C.

 In 2011 the club changed its name in to strengthen youth football in Lurgan by connecting with Sunnyside Youth FC.
 Club colours are white shirts with red shorts.

 History

 Sunnyside took on NIFL Premiership side Linfield in January 2022 in the Irish Cup, losing 4–0 at Windsor Park.

 The club has also regularly challenged at the peak of Mid Ulster league football, and having missed out on promotion to the Northern Ireland Football League through a late goal against Coagh United in the 2022/23 season.
 The club harbors ambitions to make the step up to the senior game for the first time.

 The club would achieve this goal the following season, defeating Strabane Athletic over two legs to secure promotion to the Northern Ireland Football League for the first time.

+After promotion to the NIFL Premier Intermediate League (NIFL PIL), Oxford Sunnyside F.C finished 6th & 8th place in the League that included 14 teams.

+A new 3g pitch was laid at Knockramer Park during the first half of their entering of the NIFL PIL, with floodlights being installed for the first time at the venue, also.
+Oxford opened play on the new 3g pitch on the 22 February 2025, with a win over Coagh United.
+The first night under the floodlights was, 26 February 2025.

+Oxford Sunnyside would win notable games, including beating current Premier Intermediate League champions & NIFL Championship bound, Moyola Park 2—0 & a victory of 4—0 over Newry City AFC, who are newly promoted to the NIFL Championship at Knockramer Park.

+With changes to the Northern Ireland Football League structure for the 2026–27 season, the NIFL Premier Intermediate League has since been disbanded, and a new NI third tier has emerged under the banner of Northern Amateur Football League– naming it the National Conference League Premier, otherwise known as, (NCL Premier).

+Oxford Sunnyside FC have now been selected among the new 12 team League to compete in the NCL Premier.

+This will begin a new chapter in the clubs history as participants of the inaugural National Conference League.

+The winner of the NCL Premier, and the runner-up slots will be promoted to the NIFL Championship for the 2027–28 season.